pierre-rouleau/usrhome/readme.rst

 For that you need to understand which file is sourced when the Z Shell is started in the various ways it is started.
-Read the section titled `The Z Shell Startup, Dot Files and User Configuration`_ for details on that.
+Read the section titled `The Z Shell Startup, Dot Files and User Configuration`_.

 Then you can decide to use your original ``~/.zshrc`` and other Z Shell configuration files that have been backed-up by `setup/setup-usrhome`_ and copy all or part of their